smcgroarty/gigabyte-z390-gaming-sli/README.md

 * iMessages

 #### Not Working
-* Need to boot with verbose
-  * No idea on this one
 * Fan speeds in HWmonitor
 * H100i_v2
-  * When connected machine does not sleep
+  * When connected machine does not sleep (not fixed, not even tested with updates.)

 #### Not Tested
 * HDMI Output from iGPU - I dont have a screen connected to the iGPU
 * File Vault
 * Netflix/Hulu/Prime
-* Headphones jack

 ## Clover Configuations
 Started with the simple  [Vanilla Clover Config](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/config.plist-per-hardware/coffee-lake) by [CorpNewt](https://www.reddit.com/user/corpnewt) but it kind of grew into its own thing<br>